 ***The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 If you are in a relationship with someone, then this typically means a moral agreement has been reached to offer support as needed when problems or suffering arise, no matter what those problems or sufferings may be.
 However, when it comes to mental health support, the terms of this agreement seem to waver, meaning that the agreement isn’t honoured completely.
-The common belief seems to remain that “mental health isn’t worth the time to support” (particularly for challenging conditions like BPD), even though such beliefs aren’t often verbalized outright.
-The proof that mental health isn’t truly supported lies mostly in the reactions of others, who instead of demonstrating understanding and capacity to support, resort to ignorance, rejection, and invalidation over and over again.
+The common belief seems to remain that “mental health isn’t worth the time to support” (mainly for challenging conditions like BPD), even though such beliefs aren’t often verbalized outright.
+The proof that mental health isn’t fully supported lies mostly in the reactions of others, who instead of demonstrating understanding and capacity to help, resort to ignorance, rejection, and invalidation over and over again.

 Indeed, breaking old habits/patterns isn’t easy and requires interest, willingness, and consistent consideration of how to be together differently.
 As far as this article is concerned, it is the incomparable stubbornness of humans to remain mental health ignorant that needs some highlighting.
-Knowledge and skill in mental health does not happen automatically or by accident, or by birthright.
+Knowledge and skill in mental health do not happen automatically or by accident, or by birthright.
 Please keep in mind that where there is a lack of learning, there is also a strong tendency to turn to misguided assumptions about mental health conditions (such as BPD) and consequently apply different forms of hurt and punishment.
 If anything could be considered the exact opposite of progress and healing in mental health, that would be attempting to punish the suffering out of a suffering human.